-setback, established by existing structures along a block front.
+setback, established.
+The setback established by existing structures along a block front.

 SETBACK, REQUIRED.
 The setback required by this ordinance.

 SHADE TREE.
 Usually a deciduous tree, rarely an evergreen, planted primarily for its high crown of foliage or overhead canopy.